-He has been working in Norfolk for over 24 years, both in the NHS and private sector.
+He has been working in Norfolk for nearly 30 years, both in the NHS and private sector.

 While in the NHS, Mike worked for a time at Norwich Community Hospital in the Biomechanics Department, with responsibility for Falls Prevention, including filming patients for digital video analysis.